Category Archives: Data

 Data

-A piece of information is everything that gives us knowledge about something: numbers, letters, symbols, images, sounds...
+A piece of information is anything that gives us knowledge about something: numbers, letters, symbols, images, sounds...

 The alphanumeric characters (set of alphabetic and numeric characters, although in general, it is assumed that it also includes the rest of the characters available in the system, thus including graphic and control characters) are represented with codes in a type of numerical representation, also called tables of codes or representation tables, ASCII, EBCDIC, etc

-So depending on the code representation used we'll talk about that the character corresponds to a decimal / binary / octal / hexadecimal code
+Thus, depending on the representation code used, we will say that character A corresponds to a code decimal / binary / octal / hexadecimal

 Decimal System